cossacklabs/acra-engineering-demo/README.md

     bash -s -- python
 ```

-This command downloads simple Python application that stores data in database, Acra Docker containers and PostgreSQL database, sets up environment and provides list of links for you to try.
+This command downloads a simple Python application that stores the data in a database, Acra Docker containers, PostgreSQL database, sets up the environment, and provides a list of links for you to try.

 ## 2. What's inside

 <p align="center"><img src="_pics/eng_demo_python.png" alt="Protecting simple python application: Acra architecture" width="700"></p>

-**Client application** is the simple [python console application](https://github.com/cossacklabs/acra/tree/master/examples/python), that works with database.
-Application **encrypts** data in AcraStructs before sending to the database.
-Application **reads** decrypted data through AcraConnector and AcraServer (that are transparent for the application).
+**The client application** is a simple [python console application](https://github.com/cossacklabs/acra/tree/master/examples/python) that works with a database.
+The application **encrypts** the data in AcraStructs before sending it to a database.
+The application **reads** the decrypted data through AcraConnector and AcraServer (that are transparent for the application).

 ### 2.1 Write data